Our Whitewater Gang

 Quirin, is one of those guys that everyone likes.
 A happy stoked on life dude that you can find dotted around the alps with his boys lapping up a gnarly section of whitewater with his boys or hitting eddies and doing rock spins with his mum on some grade 3 fun boating.
 He is a soul boater, gnarl runner and kayak instructor all in one.
 Stoked to have you on the team Quiche.

 Czech slalom superstar and movie star Vavra Hradilek may not know how to swim, but it certainly hasn’t slowed him down on the water.
 Outside the concrete-ditch, the Olympic Silver medalist loves paddling the Waka Gangsta, because “it’s smooth, fast, and responsive.”
-The solidly-built celebrity (Did we mention he also flies planes?) has a taste for the finer things in life and a heart of gold: he will be sure to welcome fellow paddlers warmly at his barge turned bar in his hometown of Prague.
+The solidly-built celebrity has a heart of gold: he will be sure to welcome fellow paddlers warmly at his barge turned bar in his hometown of Prague.

 “At the age of 21, Edward, better known as Shredward, has grown into a strong and confident paddler over the last few years and is charging at the top of the game on the West Coast of Canada.
 Best known for his passionate approach to whitewater, the friendly giant has lived out of a little Subaru on the side of the river since he was 18 and has poured blood, sweat, and tears into his paddling to get to where he is now.
 When it comes to kayaks, the OG is his vessel of choice, constantly stating he doesn’t know how a boat design could get any better for running the shit.”